Tartu Conference on East European and Eurasian Studies

 Failure to register and to pay the conference fee will result in the participant’s name being removed from the Conference Programme and the List of Participants.

-* Participants affiliated with the University of Tartu and with Ukrainian institutions will be exempt from paying the participation fee.
+* Participants whose primary affiliation is with the University of Tartu or with an Ukrainian institution will be exempt from paying the participation fee.

 Format of the Conference